MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/web-server-overview.md

 -   You can only use Setup to install a single [!INCLUDE[webserver](../developer/includes/webserver.md)] instance.

 -   Setup does not let you choose the site deployment type for the web server instance.
 By default, it creates a SubSite instance.
 For more information, see [Site Deployment Types](configure-multiple-web-server-instances.md#WebClientonIIS).
-For information about how to install the [!INCLUDE[webservercomponents](../developer/includes/webservercomponents.md)], see [How to: Install the Web Server Components](How-to--Install-the-Web-Server-Components.md).
+For information about how to install the [!INCLUDE[webservercomponents](../developer/includes/webservercomponents.md)], see [Install Business Central Using Setup](install-using-setup.md).

 ### Using [!INCLUDE[webserver](../developer/includes/webserver.md)] PowerShell cmdlets
 There are several PowerShell cmdlets that enable you to create, configure, and remove [!INCLUDE[webserver](../developer/includes/webserver.md)] instances from a command line interface.
 To create a web server instance, you use the [New-NAVWebServerInstance](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/new-navwebserverinstance) cmdlet, which has the following advantages over Setup: